 Teaching June 17-August 23, 2019, Typically Monday - Friday

 Optional Summer Meetings One evening every 3 weeks

-Optional Part 2 - Program Scholarship On top of your summer wages, the Outdoor Educator Internship enables you the option of attending one of our Training or Intensive year-round study programs:
+Optional Part 2 - Program Scholarship On top of your summer wages, the Outdoor Educator Internship enables you the option of applying what you earn in the summer to attend one of our Training or Intensive year-round study programs with a significant scholarship: